 Of the many different investing strategies that a modern-day investor has to choose from, value investing is among the most tried and true of them all.

-Let’s dive into what value investing is, how it works, who uses it (hint: some of the most successful investors in the world), and how you can use the principles of it to drastically grow your wealth over time.
+Let’s dive into what value investing is, how it works, who uses it (hint: some of the most successful investors in the world), and how you too can use its principles to dramatically grow your wealth over time.

 What is Value Investing?

-According to Ben Graham, a company was only undervalued – and therefore only worth investing in – if it could be bought for below its liquidation value.
+According to Graham, a company’s stock was only undervalued – and therefore only worth investing in – if it could be bought for below its liquidation value.
 The liquidation value of a company is determined by its net assets per share.

-The underlying principles of value investing still persist to this day, and value investing remains a highly effective investment strategy, however, many modern value investors have made tweaks to Graham’s original theory.
+The underlying principles of this timeless approach still persist to this day, and it remains a highly effective investment strategy, however, many modern value investors have made tweaks to Graham’s original theory.

 For Ben Graham, value investing meant finding companies that were undervalued and waiting until the market bid them up to their true value.